 To manage emissions and the risk of increasingly stringent carbon regulations, MEG has several strategies in place that align with the overall business objectives which are built on energy efficiency and technology advancements.
-Cogeneration has been utilized in facility design to optimize the production of both heat and electricity used in the recovery process from a single source and provides a benefit back to the provincial power grid of stable base load power.
-Reducing power production below the electricity performance benchmark has enabled MEG to earn emissions performance credits that can further offset compliance burden.
+Cogeneration has been utilized in facility design to optimize the production of both heat and electricity used in the recovery process and provide stable base load power back to the provincial electricity grid.
+Generating power production below the electricity GHG performance benchmark has enabled MEG to earn emissions performance credits that can further offset GHG compliance cost burden.

-MEG continued to advance reservoir recovery technologies throughout 2021. eMSAGP was used on a commercial scale to boost production while lowering the Corporation's cash costs and environmental footprint. eMSAGP technology involves co-injecting a non-condensable gas into the reservoir with steam.
-Once there is sufficient heat in the reservoir, the non-condensable gas helps maintain pressure and reduces the steam-oil ratio and frees up steam to be redeployed into new SAGD well pairs, thereby improving capital efficiency and reducing emissions.
+MEG continued to advance certain reservoir recovery technologies throughout 2022. eMSAGP was used on a commercial scale to boost production while lowering the Corporation's cash costs and environmental footprint. eMSAGP technology involves co-injecting a non-condensable gas into the reservoir with steam.
+Once there is sufficient heat in the reservoir, the non-condensable gas helps maintain pressure and reduces the steam-oil ratio and frees up steam to be redeployed into new SAGD well pairs, thereby improving capital efficiency and reducing emissions intensity.
+MEG has also worked to develop enhanced well designs, optimized inter-well spacing and steam allocation techniques that are lowering SOR and associated GHG intensity while increasing production.